-Students that depend exclusively upon prayer for healing according to the teaching of a bona fide religious sect, denomination or organization may petition for an exemption from the health fee by submitting a written request to the Office of Counseling & Enrollment Services.
-Requests for exemptions will be reviewed by the Dean of Counseling & Enrollment Services and the Associate Dean for Student Affairs.
+Students that depend exclusively upon prayer for healing according to the teaching of a bona fide religious sect, denomination or organization may petition for an exemption from the health fee by submitting a written request to the Admissions and Records Office.
+Requests for exemptions will be reviewed by the Associate Dean for Student Affairs.